-SEO (Search Engine Optimisation) and PPC (Pay-Per-Click) advertising are two very common and important tools in the digital marketers’ kit-bag.
+SEO (Search Engine Optimisation) and PPC (Pay-Per-Click) advertising are two important tools in the digital marketers’ kit-bag.
 But is it possible to say which is ‘best’ in any given situation?

 - Keyword inventory.
 With SEO it makes sense to focus on your thematic content.
 PPC keyword inventory does not need to restricted in this way so it can include a wide range of keywords that are low volume but offer high conversion potential.

 - Message rotation.
 Good digital marketing is all about testing and measurement.
-Rotation of messages (ie advert copy) in ppc is a powerful feature allowing comparative performance of creative.
+Rotation of messages (i.e. advert copy) in PPC is a powerful feature allowing comparative performance of creative.
 New adverts can be posted within minutes.
-By comparison, the organic search results equivalent is the meta description – the snippet of page information that apears in the search listing.
+By comparison, the organic search results equivalent is the meta description – the snippet of page information that appears in the search listing.
 It’s quick to change but needs the search engines to crawl the page and update their indexes before you may see it in the search results.